-When the multifunction information center is activated, the analog speedometer/tachometer makes one sweep, all of the display segments and indicator lights come on.
-After 2 seconds, the "WARNING" indicator light and the warning indicators in the information display go off, and then the center starts to operate normally.
+When the multifunction information center is activated, all of the display segments and the "SECURITY" indicator light come on.
+After 2 seconds, the warning indicators in the information display go off, and then the center starts to operate normally.

-The "UNLOCK" indicator light will go off when the engine is started.
+The "SECURITY" indicator light will go off when the engine is started.